This website is run by the Scottish Government. It is designed to be used by as many people as possible.

 Interactive elements

-Refactoring buttons and controls, such as the Play/Pause button on video content.
+Refactoring buttons and controls, such as form checkboxes.
 This will ensure they work correctly for all users, including those using keyboards or screen readers.

 Focus management